usamamaliq/Awesome_Books/README.md

 # Awesome Books

-> This is an Awesome books project where a library has been made to add, remove and display books.
+> This is an Awesome books project where a library has been made to add, remove and display books using JS classes.

 ## Built With